kerjani/TweetFinder/README.md

   root project folder.
 * For more details about the authorization tokens used in the Twitter APIs check the [official documentation](https://developer.twitter.com/en/docs/authentication/oauth-2-0).
+* THe lifespan of the items in the list can be also configured here (in milliseconds).

 The content of the `local.properties` file should look like this:

 ```
 BEARER_TOKEN="TTTTTT"
+LIFESPAN_IN_MILLISECONDS=30000
 ```

 ## LICENSE